Sacramento Stand Down Unique Approach

-The Sacramento Stand Down will be held at Mather Field east of Sacramento on Highway 50 (Mather Field exit).
+This year, 2017, the Sacramento Stand Down will be held at Gibson Ranch County Park.
+Located at 8554 Gibson Park Road, Elverta, Ca 95626 (Elverta Rd. at Gibson Ranch Rd.).
 We need hundreds of volunteers for Stand Down to be successful.
 Roles range from security personnel, food preparation, paperwork and data collection, communications, and many others.

 Why this Unique Approach?

 A Stand Down brings together various agencies and service providers to provide a comprehensive system that encourages and assists homeless veterans to overcome their distrust and feelings of isolation with the knowledge that this event promises to address multiple problems at one time and place.
 It provides a safe environment in which they can connect with people who have shared experiences and cultivate hope that they can rebuild their lives.
-We also need able-bodied volunteers to help us set up the Stand Down camp on the Monday, Tuesday, Wednesday, and Thursday prior to Stand Down weekend as well as assistance in tearing down the camp on the Monday and Tuesday following Stand Down.
+We also need able-bodied volunteers to help us set up the Stand Down camp prior to Stand Down as well as assistance in tearing down the camp following Stand Down.